10 days Guided Hiking Tour in Northern Alps (Sado, Matsumoto, Hakuba, Dewa-sanzan)

 Yamadera temple is the Buddhism dojo studio which has over 1000 years of history.

-You will get to the Yamadera temple after climbing a lot of stairs where you will be purified by one step.
+You will get to Yamadera temple after climbing a lot of stairs where you will be purified by one step.

-The scape from the top is unforgetable.
+The landscape from the top is unforgettable.

 What's Included- Guiding fee - Transportation fee - Accommodation fee - Admission fee for all facilities